 But that doesn’t mean that you need to skip exercise altogether.
-Exercising through your soreness can help speed up the healing process.
-So, keep training with adaptations to stay active and to maintain your strength and fitness level.
+On the contrary, exercising through your soreness can help speed up the healing process.
+So, keep training with adaptations to stay active and maintain your strength and fitness level.

 If you have a knee injury, focus on your core and upper body.
 Similarly, while recovering from an upper-body or shoulder injury, you can work on strengthening your core and legs.
-If you must avoid high-impact activities like running or jumping, find low-impact ways to maintain your cardiovascular fitness.
+If you must avoid high-affected activities like running or jumping, find low-affected ways to maintain your cardiovascular fitness.

 Biking− Whether outdoors or indoors, biking provides a beneficial cardio workout.
-As it is a low-impact exercise, biking may also be a therapeutic way to rehabilitate your knee after injury.
-Check the distance from the seat to the pedals to ensure that your legs are allowed their full range of motion.
-When your body is ready for a challenge, increase the pedal resistance or bike “uphill” to enhance your intensity.
+As it is a low-affected exercise, biking may also be a therapeutic way to rehabilitate your knee after injury.
+First, check the distance from the seat to the pedals to ensure that your legs are allowed their full range of motion.
+Then, when your body is ready for a challenge, increase the pedal resistance or bike “uphill” to enhance your intensity.

 Rowing − Using a rowing machine is a great way to exercise your entire body through an injury.
 Start with light resistance to avoid aggravating any preexisting leg injury.
 If your upper body is damaged, the steady, circular motion shouldn’t put too much stress on your joints.
 When exercising through an injury, always start slowly.

 Adapting Your Current Gym Workout − With proper planning, you can effectively replace or adjust your favorite exercises if you’ve suffered an injury.
-Think of it as an opportunity to try new exercises.
-If you can’t lift a barbell right now, perform bodyweight training or a military-style Bootcamp.
+Instead, think of it as an opportunity to try new exercises.
+For example, if you can’t lift a barbell right now, perform bodyweight training or a military-style boot camp.